-- 3.1 Theories on Gender and Education Socialisation theory, Gender difference, Structural theory and Deconstructive theory - 3.2 Gender Identity and Socialisation Practices: Role of Family, Schools, peer group, community and other formal and informal organisation. - 3.3 Schooling of Girls: Inequalities and resistances in education of the girl child.
+- 3.1 Theories on Gender development Socialisation theory, Structural theory and Deconstructive theory - 3.2 Gender Identity and Socialisation Practices: Role of Family, Schools, peergroup, community and other formal and informal organisation. - 3.3 Schooling of Girls: Inequalities and resistances in education of the girl child.
 Government initiatives for promoting education of girls.